rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 [@Syn-Nine][synnine-twitter] is a game created for the [Game Developers Refuge 4x4x4 Challenge] in October 2021.

-The challenge was to create a Halloween themed game based on four emojis.
+The challenge was to create a Halloween-themed game based on four emojis.
 In this case the chosen emoji combination was: skull_and_crossbones, bat, game_die, and shinto_shrine (☠️ 🦇 🎲 ⛩️).